bucketeer-io/bucketeer-docs/docs/contribution-guide/documentation-style-guide/05-punctuation.md

 Be careful when using with quotation marks.

--Question marks go inside quotation marks if they’re part of the quote.
+Question marks go inside quotation marks if they’re part of the quote.
 Like periods, they go outside parentheses when they are associated with a main sentence, and inside parentheses when the content related stands alone.

 In this example, the question mark is part of the quote, so place it inside the quotation marks: "Are you familiar with the CSS framework Bootstrap?"
 The instructor asked.